 All convicted sex offenders must be registered and listed on the sex offender databases required by the area they live in.
 Those listed on these databases have been convicted of a sex crime.
 You are able to see these listings on the internet, but remember that you will not be able to find the precise address, but rather the neighborhood block of the address that they registered.

 Court Records are public records.
 These records include a case file that includes a docket and any documents and filings filed in the court case.
 You can access the court records online, or at the clerk’s office of the court where the case was filed.

 Each and every state maintains a record of a person’s criminal past.
 These databases are all linked so you can track criminal backgrounds from another state.
 Go to courthouse and check in person, or you can check online.
-You must know which county the crime occured in, and if it was in a completely different state, you may have to pay for a more complete search.
+You must know which county the crime occurred in, and if it was in a completely different state, you may have to pay for a more complete search.

 A criminal records search you will be able to get a listing of all the arrests, charges, or convictions for any of the following crimes:

 - Violent crimes including assault, battery and murder.

 - Breaking and entering, theft, larceny.